|Type||Theocracy - Monotheism to the Church of Set|

 |Formed||4 Bloom 1027|

-The church government enforces monotheism, with Set being the sole god allowed for worship.
-For those conquered this leads to periods of crusades where other religions are cleansed from the land.
-The Salbâth Insurgency arose from these "cleansing" campaigns which under the guise of punishing banditry were seeking out infidels.
+In 1421, with the Monotheism Proclaimation, the Khazarkar Empire began enforcing a monotheism, with Set the sole god for worship.
+The Salbâth Insurgency arose from "cleansing" campaigns which under the guise of punishing banditry were seeking out infidels.

 The Pharzîmrâth's main offices are in the Mirandibêth temple; a pyramid located in Nibar-Pharân.